 Explore the abstract and authentic art

-The Urban Shaman Contemporary Aboriginal Art is not only the place for Aboriginal artists of all disciplines to showcase their work, it’s a space of discovery and cultivating talent among Indigenous peoples.
+The Urban Shaman Contemporary Aboriginal Art Gallery is not only the place for Aboriginal artists of all disciplines to showcase their work, it’s a space of discovery and cultivating talent among Indigenous peoples.
 From its arts and crafts to its abstract exhibits, the gallery seeks to maintain its authenticity and to remain deeply rooted in Aboriginal culture.

 Visit one of the places where it all began